microsoft/accessibility-insights-for-android-service/npm-wrapper/README.md

 This NPM package is a thin wrapper around the [Accessibility Insights for Android Service](../README.md) APK file.
 The package bundles a copy of the APK and exports the path of the bundled APK (and its associated NOTICE file) as the only library exports.

+This wrapper package is intended for consumption by [Accessibility Insights for Android](https://github.com/microsoft/accessibility-insights-web); **we make no guarantees about its API stability or fitness for other purposes.**

+### Versioning

+This wrapper package's version matches the version of the bundled APK.
+It **does not use semantic versioning**; we reserve the right to make breaking API changes to the wrapper package without a major version update.

 ### Usage

 ```js